SkyCiv Documentation

 Getting Started

-Users with access to GH, can download the plugin from the SkyCiv Plugin store or use the button below:
+Users with access to GH can download the plugin from the SkyCiv Plugin store or use the button below.

 After downloading the file, double-click the installer (.exe) file and open Rhino > GH.
-If the plugin is loaded successfully, the SkyCiv tab and settings should appear under GH tools menu like so:
+If the plugin is loaded successfully, the SkyCiv tab and settings should appear under the GH tools menu like so:

 SkyCiv Plugin Menu